lqc/thinkcspy/source/tuples.rst

 Python has a very powerful **tuple assignment** feature that allows a tuple of variables on the left of an assignment to be assigned values from a tuple on the right of the assignment.
+(We already saw this used for pairs, but it generalizes.)

 .. sourcecode:: python